 Michael Jackson is a Software Engineer for Berry Consultants.
 He has over thirty years of experience in software design, architecture and development.
 Prior to joining Berry Consultants, he worked at The University of Texas at Austin in the Petroleum Engineering and Geoservices Department as a Senior Software Developer/Analyst in the research group.
 For ten years prior to UT, Michael worked as an independent consultant, providing software and IT services to multiple industries.
 Early in his career, Michael co-owned and managed one of the largest home care provider agencies in Texas and focused his efforts on the company’s software and IT infrastructure.

 Roger J. Lewis, MD, PhD, is the Senior Medical Scientist for Berry Consultants.
 He received his PhD in Biophysics in 1986 and his MD in 1987 from Stanford University.
-He completed clinical training in emergency medicine in 1990 and is currently a Professor at the David Geffen School of Medicine at UCLA and Chair of the Department of Emergency Medicine at Harbor-UCLA Medical Center.
-Dr. Lewis’s expertise centers on clinical research methodology, including adaptive and Bayesian trial design, and he participates in the design and analysis of numerous laboratory, clinical, and health services research studies.
-His areas of interest include adaptive and Bayesian clinical trials; translational, clinical, health services and outcomes research; emergency department crowding and disaster preparedness, interim data analysis; the role and function of data monitoring committees; and difficulties surrounding informed consent in emergency research studies.
+He completed clinical training in emergency medicine in 1990 and is currently a Professor at the David Geffen School of Medicine at UCLA and an attending physician in the Department of Emergency Medicine at Harbor-UCLA Medical Center.
+Dr. Lewis’s areas of interest include adaptive and Bayesian clinical trials; platform trials; translational, clinical, health services and outcomes research; the role and function of data monitoring committees; and difficulties surrounding informed consent in emergency research studies.
 Dr. Lewis has served as a research mentor for numerous fellows and junior faculty and frequently lectures on the topics of clinical research design and the statistical analysis of clinical trials.
 READ MORE

 Tom Parke is Director of Software Solutions for Berry Consultants.
 Tom’s passion and experience has been software for adaptive clinical trials.
 Prior to joining Berry Consultants, he was Head of Clinical Trial Solutions for Tessella Ltd. While at Tessella for nearly 20 years, he managed the development and running of the software system to support Pfizer’s ASTIN Stroke trial, and has setup multiple software systems to support different aspects of many adaptive clinical trials, mostly designed by Berry Consultants.
 In parallel, he managed projects to develop clinical trial simulators, first with Pfizer, then Wyeth, before acting as the expert advisor and reviewer to the joint development of FACTS with Berry Consultants.
 Prior to working at Tessella, he worked for Inmos, Imperial Software Technology, and Praxis on compilers, operating systems and real time control systems.
 He graduated with a Joint First Class Honours in Math and Computer Science from Bristol University in 1979.

-Melanie Quintana is a Statistical Scientist for Berry Consultants.
-She earned her Ph.D. in Statistics from Duke University in 2010.
-Afterwards she pursued a Postdoc in Biostatistics at The University of Southern California.
-While at Duke and USC, she has worked closely with collaborators within multiple large studies and consortiums around the nation to develop and implement analytical strategies to assess genetic risk factors for various complex diseases.
-These collaborations have sparked and continue to fuel her interests in developing Bayesian methods for high-dimensional genetic applications.
+Melanie Quintana is a Director and Senior Statistical Scientist at Berry Consultants, where she specializes in designing Bayesian adaptive clinical trials across a wide range of therapeutic areas.
+Her work includes numerous examples in designing platform trials and clinical trials in rare and progressive disease with a focus on developing models of disease progression to design better and more powerful clinical trials.
+Before joining Berry Consultants, she earned her Ph.D. in Statistics from Duke University and went on to pursue a Postdoc in Biostatistics at The University of Southern California.
+While at Duke and USC, she worked closely with collaborators within multiple large studies and consortiums around the nation to develop and implement analytical strategies to assess genetic risk factors for various complex diseases.
+These collaborations sparked and continue to fuel her interests in developing Bayesian approaches for complex clinical questions.

 Shawn Andersson is Vice President, Finance & Operations for Berry Consultants.
 Shawn is responsible for overseeing business operations, strategic planning and analysis, finance, human resources, contract management, and compliance for Berry Consultants.
 He earned his Bachelor of Business Administration in Finance from Texas A&M University and Master of Business Administration from The University of Texas at Dallas.
 Prior to joining Berry Consultants in 2012, he held similar operational roles for 15 years within the semiconductor industry and higher education.